 - Great for Retirees.
 Sure, Florida is full of nightlife, but did you know it also holds many retiree communities?
-If you’re looking for a peaceful place to settle down, Florida is a great retirement choice.
+So if you’re looking for a peaceful place to settle down, Florida is a great retirement choice.

 What are the cons of relocating to Florida?

 What are the pros and cons of moving to Florida?
 Of course, every rose has its thorns.
 Florida is not for everyone, and if you are seriously considering moving there, you should consider some of its downsides.
 Some of them might not seem like a big deal, and some might be complete deal-breakers.
-Keep reading to see if you can handle the following…
+Keep reading to see if you think you can handle the downsides of relocating to Florida.

 - Lots of Bugs.
 You might have heard about the crazy humidity in Florida.
-What you might not have heard about the number of bugs (or the size) of them that it draws.
+But you might not have heard about the number of bugs or the size of them that the humidity draws.
 Moving to Florida means you’ll have to get comfortable with your eek factor and learn to be ok with all kinds of creepy crawlies.

 - High Insurance Cost.
-It’s a good thing you’ll be saving some money in income-tax because you’ll be needing it to pay the high Florida home insurance rates.
-The state’s susceptibility to hurricanes and a rising insurance fraud rate are contributors to the state’s high insurance cost.
-With Florida residents paying almost double the amount of home insurance than other states.
+It’s a good thing you’ll be saving some money in income tax because you’ll be needing it to pay the high Florida home insurance rates.
+The state’s susceptibility to hurricanes and a rising insurance fraud rate contribute to the state’s high insurance cost.
+Florida residents paying almost double the amount of home insurance than other states.

 - So much Tourism.
-If you’re going to be settling down in Florida, you need to consider the amount of tourism and everything that comes with that.
+If you’re going to settle down in Florida, you need to consider the amount of tourism and everything that comes with it.
 You can expect to be dealing with a lot of heavy traffic and crowded places.
-There is so much tourism that locals reportedly have the best places under wraps to avoid having tourists from taking over their favorite spots.
+There is so much tourism that locals reportedly have the best places under wraps to avoid tourists taking over their favorite spots.

 There you have it: all the good, the bad, and the ugly.
-At the end of the day, we love it here.
+But, at the end of the day, we love it here.
 Living in Florida can be great.
 Why else would so many people go out of their way to make it their home away from home?
 And why would thousands of others make it their tourism choice?
 They do it because when it’s good, it’s great.
-The vibe is always high, and the culture and food are phenomenal.
+The vibe is always top-notch, and the culture and food are phenomenal.